-Spring 2014 newsletter
+Spring 2020 newsletter

-The theatre event on Wednesday (!), March 19th is behind the mainline station.
+The theatre event on Friday, March 27th is behind the mainline station.
 The talks are at ‘die Brücke’ as usual.
 After most meetings we have tables reserved at a nearby restaurant.

 In cooperation with the International Education Centre of the VHS Düsseldorf ‘Die Brücke’

 Susann Sieben will tell about the challenges and changes from her time working as a designer for the German textile industry, also showing us examples of her own designs.

 The Orange Planet Theatre will perform dramatized readings of five of the best-loved classic short stories ever written: Anton Chekhov's “Oh!
 The Public”, Edgar Allan Poe's “The Tell-Tale Heart”, Guy de Maupassant's “The Necklace”, Katherine Mansfield's “The Singing Lesson” and W. W. Jacobs' “The Monkey's Paw”.

 It's eleven years since we had an evening entirely devoted to this game, useful preparation for wet holiday evenings, perhaps!